-For today’s Tuesday Photography Tips & Tricks, we are super stoked today to be talking about a topic that sooo many of you have been asking about ever since we shared how we light and shoot details for receptions (Part 1, and Part 2).
+For today’s post, we are super stoked today to be talking about a topic that sooo many of you have been asking about ever since we shared how we light and shoot details for receptions (Part 1, and Part 2).
 Today we will share with you how we shoot people images at the reception!

 There is a TON of ground to cover when it comes to reception lighting, so there will be a few posts to come including some exclusive content with video for those of you who are signed up to our Photography Newsletter.
 Are you on the IN List?
 If not, sign up HERE!

 OK, so today we are going to keep it simple and build our foundation for shooting the first dance.
 So, we walk into the reception and here is the scenario (in posts to come we are going to work our way through other scenarios that pose other lighting problems and how to conquer them).
 We have:

 – A dance floor with a stage or DJ in corner of the room

 – Our super hot couple about to have their first dance

 What do we do to get great looking images in this scenario using nothing but our bounce flash that is on our camera?

 1. We find the best place to shoot from.
 The best vantage point to shoot from in this type of situation is NOT where the crowd of people are standing and watching the first dance.
 Usually, family friends are standing in a half-moon or U shape around the couple and everyone is facing somewhat towards the band or DJ.
 We don’t want to shoot in this direction because nobody wants to see the DJ or bands reaction to the first dance, they want to see the families.
 So, we always make our way toward the DJ or band and shoot back into the crowd so that they become our backdrop.